 For a period of time after surgery the esophageal wall becomes swollen, so the consistency of food intake is restricted for 3-4 weeks after surgery.
 We have a diet progression that we will provide you upon discharge, and which can be found here.

 What Are the Risks and Side Effects of Laparoscopic Fundoplication?

-Laparoscopic fundoplication is a surgical procedure with inherent risks of bleeding, infection, and injury to internal organs.
-These risks occur fairly infrequently (6 months after surgery), with about 1 in 10 patients report having to watch how they eat, or having to chew foods thoroughly before swallowing and eating small bites.
+Laparoscopic fundoplication is a surgical procedure with inherent risks of bleeding, infection, and injury to internal organs- all less than 1% risk.
+Difficulty swallowing occurs fairly infrequently (persisting after recovering from surgery, 6 months after surgery), with about 1 in 10 patients report having to watch how they eat, or having to chew foods thoroughly before swallowing and eating small bites.
 The newly created valve functions very well at preventing reflux, however this causes difficulty for swallowed air to vent up out of the esophagus.
 About 30% of patients report increased flatulence, and 1 in 20 may experience some uncomfortable bloating or urgency/looseness to their bowel movements, which may not go away.